 While the terms are used interchangeably, "anarchy" and "anarchism" can embody very different meanings.
-At face value, "anarchy" can aptly be interpreted as simply no government, lawlessness, disorder, and chaos.
+At face value, "anarchy" is often interpreted as simply no government, lawlessness, disorder, and chaos.
 "Anarchism", however, is a well-developed and expansive ideology that seeks to empower individuals and communities to live freely and cooperatively, and is rooted in a rich history of social movements.
 Anarchism is "the very finest thing," wrote Alexander Berkman, "that humanity has ever thought of."
+A more nuanced understanding of these concepts reveals that both are about emancipation.

 In praxis, anarchism can most easily be understood as anti-authoritarian socialism, or the libertarian wing of the socialist movement.
 It is "the confluence of the two great currents," explains German anarchist Rudolf Rocker.
 "Socialism will be free or it will not be at all.
 In its recognition of this fact lies the genuine and profound justification of Anarchism."
 Albert Parsons understood this as well: "There are two distinct phases of socialism in the labor movement throughout the world today.
 One is known as anarchism, without political government or authority; the other is known as state socialism or paternalism, or governmental control of everything."
 Russian anarchist Mikhail Bakunin argued that anarchism must embrace stateless socialism: "Freedom without socialism is privilege and injustice; socialism without freedom is slavery and brutality".
 Another term for anarchism is libertarian socialism.